There are so many choices among watches these days that it’s hard to know which one to choose.

 The best GPS watch for hiking should also have Glonass or Galileo technology, which are other satellite systems that can combine with GPS to give you advanced tracking functionality.
 This will help ensure you can get a signal even in challenging situations.

 Some users will want a climbing watch made by a reputable company in the GPS world, like Garmin.
 That’s a personal preference.
 And a GPS navigation watch usually features an altimeter and compass as well, letting you know your position, direction of travel, and elevation.
+If you just want the compass option, you can choose an analog or a digital compass watch.

 ABC: Altimeter, Barometer and Compass